 Application - Please read all of the following information carefully

-Within 1–2 business day(s) after you submit and pay for your application, you will receive an email message from GIAC acknowledging that your application has been received.
-Your UT EID and temporary password will be included in this correspondence, as well as a link to the Online Admissions Status Check page.
-From that site you will be given the opportunity to upload a PDF copy of your OFFICIAL transcript, as well as Writing Sample and CV - see below for more information.
-(If you are offered admission, you will be asked to mail an official paper transcript for the institutions attended prior to enrolling.)
+Within 1–2 business day(s) after submitting and paying for an application, applicants will receive an email message from GIAC acknowledging that the application has been received.
+The applicant's UT EID and temporary password will be included in this correspondence, as well as a link to the Online Admissions Status Check page.
+From that site applicants will be given the opportunity to upload a PDF copy of their OFFICIAL transcript, as well as Writing Sample and CV - see below for more information.
+(If applicants are offered admission, they will be asked to mail an official paper transcript for the institutions attended prior to enrolling.)

 Application materials consist of:

 - Application form. www.utexas.edu/ogs/admissions/howtous.html.
-On the form, you must choose 1 of our 12 areas of specialization listed.
-(Note this can change after you are in the program.)
+On the form, applicants MUST choose 1 of the 10 areas of specialization listed.
+(Note this can change after they are in the program.)

 - Application fee (nonrefundable). $65 for US applicants, $90 for international applicants.
 Waiver information can be found here.

 - OFFICIAL transcripts for each senior college attended.
-To be submitted online on the Online Admissions Status Check page, after submitting and paying for your application.
-Note: each transcript can be uploaded only once, so please make sure you have the correct and full version of each transcript before uploading.
-Junior and community college transcripts are not necessary.
+To be submitted online on the Online Admissions Status Check page, after submitting and paying for the application.
+Note: each transcript can be uploaded ONLY ONCE, so please make sure the correct and full version of each transcript is being uploaded.
+Junior and community college transcripts are NOT necessary.

 - Official GRE scores.
 Five years old or less (through Dec 1 and when GIAC receives them from ETS).
 To be submitted by ETS directly to GIAC.
 School code: 6882.
 No major code.

 - Official TOEFL/IELTS scores (international applicants only).
 Two years old or less (through Dec 1 and when GIAC receives them from ETS).
 To be submitted by ETS directly to GIAC.
 School code: 6882.
 No major code.
 For IELTS, refer to here.